dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 all of this.
 There is no running from this.
 I must stand up for myself.
 I must fight my own battles and NO ONE has a better chance of doing it.
 So, if you plan on victimizing me, you're damn straight that I'm gonna give you a case you're never going to forget.
+Good luck making it to court, by the way.
+That is exactly the kind of challenge that the inward-pointing barbed-wire is for on that "wall."

 Don't forget, you're psychologically torturing an idiot savant whose intelligence you miscalculated over and over again.
 Don't forget that